nupur-ya/AutodeskWebApp/README.md

   > Known Limitations
       - The UI is not mobile-friendly.
 Some elements may appear misaligned.
       - The `Delete Driver` button is located at the bottom of the screen, which can be easily missed.
+      - The Race Sessions API sometime takes long to respond.
+If you see server errors, page refresh should fix it.
+      - Team car images may not load on first try.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>